Close

 While the case was pending, our client attended 21 anger management classes (four months’ worth at one class per week), so she still had 34 classes remaining, but not 52 new additional classes to attend.

 This summary is a bit of a cautionary tale.
 The client faced fabricated facts, but such facts would be repeated in court at trial by four witnesses, so a jury might struggle to disbelieve all four witnesses.
-In other words, we advised that client that trial would be an exercise is our client most likely being convicted, wrongly so no less.
+In other words, we advised that client that trial would be an exercise in our client most likely being convicted, wrongly.
 Making matters worse, such a trial and the convictions would most likely be punished with significant jail time, so accepting the plea bargain was prudent under these difficult conditions.

 Contact us.